Health in Japan

 Amateurs of thermal hot springs, Japanese people often enjoy onsen, were relaxation in group is allowed after washing in spaces separated from the shared baths.

 Smoking is restricted to limited places, even outdoor.
 Smoking areas are usually found near subway station entrances.
+Smoking areas are usually found near subway station entrances.
+Smoking prohibition inside public places such as restaurants, cafes and the Shinkansen tends to be the new standard.

 Lastly, wearing a sanitary face mask in public spaces when sick is a general modern custom, to help preventing the spread of colds and viruses like the Coronavirus.